 The CORN Anne Pro 2 has a wireless connection that is compatible with most devices such as smartphones, tablets, laptops, etc. It is also compatible with Windows 10, MAC, and Linux operating systems.
 The CORN Anne pro 2 uses Bluetooth 5.0 technology that allows you to connect the device without any cables.

 CORN Anné Pro 2 has a 60% true RGB backlighting feature that gives you a bright and colorful display.
 It has a total of 61 keys without 12 function keys.
-Keyboard has a full set of Gateron Brown, White switches that provide a comfortable feel when using them.
+The keyboard has a full set of Gateron Brown, White switches that provide a comfortable feel when using them.

 The CORN ANNE PRO 2 has a USB cable that connects the device to your computer.
 It also has a microSD card slot that allows you to expand the storage capacity of the device.
 The CORN AnnePRO 2 has a built-in rechargeable battery that provides power to the device.